There are two main sources of toxins inside the body:

 - Liver: A complex containing Milk Thistle is a fantastic remedy for an overworked, hung-over liver, struggling with the toxic burden placed upon it daily.
 Indications that the liver is not in peak condition are bad periods, bad skin, a metallic taste in the mouth, unfair weight gain especially around the abdomen, lethargy, problems with temperature regulation, and anaemia.
 As well as Milk Thistle, the tincture contains Dandelion root, Globe Artichoke, Peppermint and Boldo.
 Pop 15 to 20 drops into a little water twice a day.

 Dandelion root is also doing wonderful things for the liver and gall-bladder.
 It is an excellent cleansing agent, being one of the most effective detoxifying herbs.
 It possesses a wide range of active constituents and is also rich in minerals and nutrients.

 - Urinary tract: Also, make sure that the urinary tract is well cleansed and strengthen with herbs.
 If your diet revolves around chocolate, coffee, fizzy drinks, sweets, you may well feel some bladder symptoms, such as pain when passing urine, feeling an urgent need to urinate, even when there’s little urine to pass or sometimes pain will travel to the lower abdomen or lower back.
 A complex containing Uva-ursi will eases bladder and urinary tract irritation as well as the resulting back pain or discomforts.

-These herbs will provide an excellent Detox program.
+These herbs will provide an excellent Cleansing program.
 Use them together with the dietary advice for at least ten days, more if you feel like it.
 It is especially good to do in the spring and autumn, when the body is contemplating detoxing anyway.